cellist/Lilypond-Sheet-Music/README.md

     %}
     >>

-You could also comment the respective '\include` in the top part, but that is not really necessary - it might save you a few microseconds in rendering the layout though :wink:.
+You could also comment the respective `\include` in the top part, but that is not really necessary - it might save you a few microseconds in rendering the layout though :wink:.